yasitafakor/Pseudo-count-for-transcription-factor-binding-site-/README.md

 # Optimal Pseudo Counts for Transcription Factor Binding Sites

 ## Overview
-This project investigates the optimal pseudo counts for transcription factor binding sites using a Python implementation based on the findings from the paper [“Title of the Paper”](https://pubmed.ncbi.nlm.nih.gov/19106141/).
+This project investigates the optimal pseudo counts for transcription factor binding sites using a Python implementation based on the findings from the paper [“Pseudocounts for transcription factor binding sites”](https://pubmed.ncbi.nlm.nih.gov/19106141/).
 The aim is to enhance the representation of binding sites by evaluating how pseudo counts impact the artificial datasets derived from the JASPAR database.

 ## Table of Contents
 - [Methodology](#methodology)